pkra/peterkrautzberger.org/future-mathml2.md

 The volunteers, on the other hand, come and go.
 Nobody is able to find significant funding.
 And development has been effectively dead for over a year now.

-## Quo vadis, MathML?

 So I'm giving up on native MathML support in browsers for now.

+## Where could we go instead?

-But that does not mean in any way that I'm giving up on MathML, let alone math and science notation on the web.
+The fact that browser vendors don't give a damn does not mean in any way that I'm giving up on MathML, let alone math and science notation on the web.
+Because something has not changed: it's still the best markup for math on the web.

+But it means we have to shift our perspective and think about how MathML can help